RockefellerArchiveCenter/bits_and_bytes/_posts/2013-12-20-dimes-search-results-updates.md

 ---
 <div>
   <p>
-    I&#8217;ve recently pushed out a pretty major change to the search results page in <a href="http://dimes.rockarch.org">DIMES</a>, inspired by direct feedback from users as well as analysis of web analytics and server logs, so I wanted to post a detailed account of both what I did as well as why I did it.<!--more-->
+    I've recently pushed out a pretty major change to the search results page in <a href="http://dimes.rockarch.org">DIMES</a>, inspired by direct feedback from users as well as analysis of web analytics and server logs, so I wanted to post a detailed account of both what I did as well as why I did it.<!--more-->
   </p>
 </div>